Becoming a freelance artist was one of the best things I ever did, and it’s opened up my life in so many ways.

-If you work freelance gig for a company, you can feel safe and then things take 180, the client can withdraw for any number of reasons and you'll end up on your own, with urgent need to look for clients.
+If you do a freelance gig for a company, you can feel safe and then things take 180, the client can withdraw for any number of reasons and you'll end up on your own, with an urgent need to look for clients.

 I started doing some fairly well paid work for a mobile games developer, and was hoping it would continue into regular work, when they suddenly got shut down by Disney!